thirdgen88/ignition-docker/docs/README.md

 * OpenJDK Licensing (base image for 7.9 and below) - http://openjdk.java.net/legal/gplv2+ce.html
 * Ignition License - https://inductiveautomation.com/ignition/license
+* Ignition Maker Edition - **free ONLY for personal and non-commercial use**, see license link above

 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).
 The use of third-party modules requires reviewing the related licensing information, as module EULAs are accepted automatically on the user's behalf.